veit/jupyter-tutorial/docs/workspace/pandas/index.rst

 ======

 `pandas <https://pandas.pydata.org/>`_ is a Python library for data analysis that has become very popular in recent years.
-On the website, pandas is escribed thus:
+On the website, pandas is described thus:

     „pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming